metal3d/pifpaf/README.md

 ## FAQ

-> Why the name `pifpaf`?
+### Why the name `pifpaf`?

 Because, it's funny.

+"Pif Paf" is a French onomatopoeia to say "wham", "bang" or rather "poof" in English.

+I decided this name after a discussion with a friend when I said to him "I really need a tool able to take any commands and poof I have all the logs in seperated panes in one terminal".

+> The french discussion was "J'adorerai avoir un outil qui prenne quelques commandes et «pif paf» j'ai tous les logs dans
+> plusieurs panneaux dans un seul terminal".

+At the time, I was using `tmux` with a number of automated splits, but:

+- not all my colleagues have `tmux`, and it's not necessarily set up with mouse support
+- it's complicated to maintain

+So, I decided to make this tool.

+And as a [`K9s` user](https://k9scli.io/), I choosed `tview` to make the UI.

-> I have more complex commands to launch, it's hard to put them in quotes.
+### I have more complex commands to launch, it's hard to put them in quotes

 You may use a Makefile to store the commands, and use `make XXX` where `XXX` is the target name.
 You can, also, use scripts.

-> Is it really free?
+### Is it really free?

 Yes, it's free.
 It's under the BSD-3-Clause license.
 You can use it, modify it, and distribute it as you want.
 I'm a historical defender of free software programs, and when I say "free", I mean "as freedom".

 If you like my project, you can make donation by using the GitHub Sponsors program.

-> I found a bug, how can I report it, or fix it?
+### I found a bug, how can I report it, or fix it?

 Use the [issue tracker](https://github.com/metal3d/pifpaf/issues) to report a bug, or to ask for a feature.
 If you want to fix it, you can fork the project, and make a pull request.